 The banded mystery snail is native to Florida and the Gulf of Mexico.
 They mostly live in lakes, ponds and rivers that have mud bottoms.
-Because they feed on the diatom clusters found in mud substrates, they can be bioindicators of contamination by oil or fertilizers.
-This is because when they eat the contaminated materials, it can effect their growth and survival.
-Although its native habitat is in the south, it has recently been found in the north east.
+This is because they feed on the diatom clusters found in mud substrates.
+This allows them to be bioindicators of contamination by oil or fertilizers because when they eat the contaminated materials, it can effect their growth and survival.
+Although their native habitat is in the south, some have recently been found in the north east.
 In upstate New York it is considered an invasive species.
-Although not on the same level as some invasive species such as zebra mussels, the banded mystery snail is making drastic changes to the habitats in lakes and rivers in New York.
-One study found that banded mystery snails can serve as good intermediate hosts for an echinostomatid trematode species.
+Although not on the same level as some invasive species such as zebra mussels, the banded mystery snail is making drastic changes to the lakes and rivers in New York.

 Japanese Mystery snail

-The Japanese mystery snail is native to Japan, Taiwan and Korea but similarly to the Banded mystery snail and the Chinese mystery snail, it has made it way into the Great Lakes Region and is causing problems as an invasive species.
+The Japanese mystery snail is native to Japan, Taiwan and Korea, but similarly to the Banded mystery snail and the Chinese mystery snail, it has made it way into the Great Lakes Region where it is causing problems as an invasive species.
 They were also once sold in Asian food markets and can be carriers of parasites.

 Predator avoidance tactics

-An experiment was done with Pomacea canaliculata which is a species of apple snail which is closely related to the Pomacea diffusa.
+An experiment was done with Pomacea canaliculata which is a species of apple snail that is closely related to the Pomacea diffusa.
 The experiment focused on the snails ability to “learn” and recognize predators.
 The snails that were conditioned to a predator showed a much higher alarm response when they were introduced to the same predator rather than a new predator.
 The predators used in the experiment were crushed conspecifics and either a live carp or live turtle.
-In the first experiment done, the snails were to both of these predators and then exposed to the same predator without the crushes conspecifics.
-In the second experiment, the hatchlings were conditioned to the crushed conspecifics and either a live carp or a live turtle and then exposed to one predator or the other.
+In the first experiment done, the snails were exposed to both of these predators, and then exposed to the same predator without the crushed conspecifics.
+In the second experiment, the hatchlings were conditioned to the crushed conspecifics and either a live carp or a live turtle, and then exposed to one predator or the other.
 In each experiment the snails showed a higher alarm response when they were exposed to the same predator that they were conditioned too, instead of a new one.
-The article seems to Their alarm response they displayed was crawling above the waterline.
+The article says that the alarm response they displayed was crawling above the waterline.

-Other ways that snails can defend themselves is by retracting into their shells and also by hiding in crevices and hard to reach places.
+Other ways that snails can defend themselves is by retracting into their shells or hiding in crevices and other hard to reach places.
 The shell color being able to blend into the environment can also be a large advantage in being able to hide from predators.